sexhax/infostealer/README.md

 ## ⚠️ Disclaimer
 This project is intended for **educational and research purposes only**.
 Unauthorized use of this tool to access, steal, or misuse information from others is **illegal** and violates Discord's Terms of Service.
-I holds no responsibility for any misuse of this software.
+I hold no responsibility for any misuse of this software.

 ## 📌 About
 This is an **info stealer** written in Python designed to show how easy it is for people with malicous intent to steal your passwords.
 It showcases how attackers extract sensitive data, such as: